Top 10 things to do in Northeast Iceland

 Famous for its collage of rugged mountains, cascading waterfalls and spectacular lava fields, this remote region showcases Iceland’s natural beauty in all its wild glory.
 This is a region where Mother Nature rules.
-Chief attractions of the Northeast include spectacles such as Iceland’s longest glacial river canyon, Europe’s largest waterfall and Húsavík, the ‘whale-watching capital’ of the country.
+Chief attractions of the Northeast include spectacles such as Iceland’s longest glacial river canyon, Europe’s largest waterfall and the incredible Húsavík, the ‘whale-watching capital’ of the country.

-When you glimpse the cinematic beauty of sights such as the bubbling hot springs and enchanting Ásbyrgi canyon, you’ll realise that Northeast Iceland offers a true escape from reality.
+When you glimpse the cinematic beauty of sights such as the bubbling hot springs and enchanting Ásbyrgi canyon, you’ll realize that Northeast Iceland offers a true escape from reality.
 It’s not too hard to see why those seeking nature at its most supercharged succumb to the charms of this breath-taking corner of the world.

 The best whale-watching in Iceland can be found at the pleasant fishing village of Húsavík (population 2,200), nestled on the shore of Skjálfandi Bay.
 The bay itself is rich in plankton, attracting around 24 species of whale including the famous orca (killer whale), humpback whale, minke whale and blue whale.
 Observing these awe-inspiring creatures in the land of the midnight sun is an experience you won’t soon forget.